rowland007/Cyber-Playbook/docs/glossary.md

         - **Client Based** - Web applications may also run without the browser.
 A client program, which is either installed in the user's computer or mobile device or is downloaded each session, interacts with a server on the web using standard web protocols.
 This is similar to the "client/server" architecture that prevailed in companies before the internet exploded, except that today the server is on the internet rather than the local network.
 Just as in browser-based applications, the data may be stored remotely or locally (PC Magazine, 2018).
         - **Native Mobile Apps** - Countless native iOS and Android apps use the web for additional information, such as a weather app that downloads the latest climate data or a stock app that gets the latest market quotes.
 Using the web's HTTP protocol, myriad mobile apps retrieve data in the background that users may or may not be aware of (PC Magazine, 2018).
     - **XML** - The most widely used semi-structured format for data, introduced by the World Wide Web Consortium (W3C) in 1998.
 XML files contain only tags and text, similar to HTML (PC Magazine, 2018).
+- **Whitelisting** - During creation of access control for computer systems, a list of items, such as IP addresses, that are explicitly allowed due to trustworthiness.
+- **Wiping** - Overwriting media or portions of media with random or constant values to hinder the collection of data.
 - **Wireless Attacks** - A malicious action against wireless system information or wireless networks; examples can be denial of service attacks, penetration, and sabotage (Khosrow-Pour, 2005).
 - **Work Breakdown Structure** - A deliverable-oriented breakdown of a project into smaller components (PC Magazine, 2019).
 - **Working Model** - A prototype that demonstrates that each process in the data flow diagram can manufacture its outputs from its inputs, and each entity and relationship in the data model can supply or store the data needed by all the processes (Robertson & Robertson, 2013).
+- **Write Blocker** - A tool that prevents all computer storage media connected to a computer from being written to or modified.

 ## X